 From I-35 collisions to campus incidents, Norman sees serious injuries every day.
-When negligence causes harm, Addison Law Firm fights for maximum compensation.
+When negligence causes harm, Addison Law Firm fights for full compensation.

 Insurance adjusters are trained to minimize payouts.
 We prepare every case for trial, forcing insurers to pay what your case is worth.